 All of this can be happening even when the blood tests such as fasting glucose and A1c are completely normal because the blood sugar is a dynamic and constantly changing aspect of body function.
 In general, we eat more carbohydrate than is healthy for us.
 For a good two-thirds of the population, what has become normal consumption is enough to result in significant health problems often beginning in childhood.

-When I am asked what diet I follow, I always say with pride, Dr. Atkins.
-He deserves great credit for his pioneering work in controlled carbohydrate nutrition at a time when he was being constantly attacked for it.
-He was one of the first doctors to publicly challenge the hypothesis that eating cholesterol and so-called saturated fat, in other words, animal-based fats, raised blood cholesterol and caused heart disease.
+Dr. Atkins deserves great credit for his pioneering work in controlled carbohydrate nutrition at a time when he was being constantly attacked for it.
+He was one of the first doctors to publicly challenge the hypothesis that eating cholesterol and so-called saturated fat (in other words, animal-based fats) raised blood cholesterol and caused heart disease.
 This hypothesis has been thoroughly discredited now although the media has still not caught up to that fact.

 What many do not understand about Dr. Atkins diet, is that it is an elimination and challenge diet for carbohydrates.
 They are called elimination/challenge diets because you eliminate the possibly offending items, usually for about two weeks or until symptoms improve, then systematically reintroduce them (that is the challenge part) to observe any reactions or effects.
 Atkins Induction is exactly that.
 Carbohydrate intake is reduced to a small amount of green, non-starchy vegetables, and held at that level for about two weeks, and then slowly and in a systematic manner, carbohydrate foods are reintroduced at the rate of 5 grams of carbs per week.